What Causes a Sinus Infection?

 The sinuses are drained into the nasal passage through a transition space called Ostium.
 If a virus causes the ostium to swell and block space.
 The mucus can be released into the nostrils.
 It is called viral sinusitis.
 This virus can be spread from the victim to others.
 But this infection usually gets well in 10-14 days.
 Sometimes in that blocked mucus, bacteria can grow.
 It leads to a secondary infection called bacterial sinusitis.
 It can last up to a month.

-One of the main functions of sinuses is helping the nose prevent the pollutants from getting in.
+One of the main functions of the sinuses is to help the nose prevent pollutants from getting in.
 Those foreign particles can have several allergens in them.
 Also, Some people have sinuses that are more sensitive than usual.
 These allergens trigger the sinuses to swell.
 That situation leads to a sinus infection.
 Besides, if you intake any food that you are allergic to, it can result.

 The nasal septum is a thin wall made of cartilage that separates both nasal passages.
 If the wall gets slightly deviated from its natural structure by any injury, it can cause a sinus infection.
 A deviated septum can be genetic too.
 These infections usually occur in the long term and need surgery to cure.